Monday, June 23, 2014

 Can you think of a time you blew up at your child and wished you'd had a friend to turn to for advice?
 Our brand new Encouragement for Today book is just that—a trusted friend sharing God's peace, purpose and perspective with you in 100 devotions.

-Today's devotion is a sample straight out of Encouragement for Today: Devotions for Everyday Living by the Proverbs 31 Ministries team.
+the Proverbs 31 Ministries team.
 Click here to purchase your copy.

 Visit Karen Ehman's blog for more encouragement.